Zenoleader/MGS-Bot/README.md

 We have added a new slowmode command (;slowmode [TIME]) & an new lock & unlock command (;lock [reason] ;unlock [reason]).
 These are global commands!

 **⚠️CUSTOM COMMANDS ARE NOT FOR THE BOT.
 THEY ARE FOR YOUR PERSONAL USE.
-ALSO YOU JUST MAKE A NEW BOOKMARK, NAME IT SOMETHING, SAVE IT WITHOUT PASTING THE CODE, THEN EDIT THE BOOKMARK AND PASTE THE CODE⚠️**
+ALSO, YOU JUST MAKE A NEW BOOKMARK, NAME IT SOMETHING, SAVE IT WITHOUT PASTING THE CODE, THEN EDIT THE BOOKMARK AND PASTE THE CODE⚠️**

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **FEATURED COMMANDS**